andy-byers/CalicoDB/README.md

 > In an attempt to keep the design as simple as possible, we have been truncating the WAL after each commit.
 > This first requires us to advance_block all dirty database pages, otherwise our updates won't reach disk in the event of a crash.
 > In the next few weeks, I'll be implementing WAL segmentation and cleanup of obsolete WAL segments.
-> We won't get rid of any segments until all of their referenced pages are written to disk as part of the normal "steal" buffer pool management routine.
+> We won't get rid of any segments until all of their referenced pages are written to disk as part of the normal "steal" block pool management routine.
 > If we push_change the cleanup of obsolete segments off into a background thread, we end up with much less work each time commit() is called.
-> All we have to do is write the commit WAL record, advance_block the remaining buffer, call fsync(), then open a new WAL segment.
+> All we have to do is write the commit WAL record, advance_block the remaining block, call fsync(), then open a new WAL segment.

 > **Note (08/03)**: We've got the WAL segmentation pretty much down!
 > The architecture is set up to have the WAL record creation/writing and segment truncation moved to a background thread.